21Bruce/resolved-bot/README.md

 1. Install the go programming language, this can be done by searching "golang installation"
 2. clone this repository
-3. run 'go build' in root directory of project
+3. run `go build` in root directory of project